 There are a few significant types of business phone systems, and each one provides benefits and setbacks that must be evaluated to see which best fits your own specific needs.

 The most traditional phone system is a landline.
-These systems work by plugging each phone into a wall and using a physical wire that allows for the telecommunications with regional phone companies and the system itself.
+These systems work by plugging each phone into a wall and using a physical wire that allows for telecommunications with regional phone companies and the system itself.

 Even though landlines are a dated phone system, that does not mean they are the least expensive.
 They usually require a private branch exchange (PBX).
 This hardware makes it possible for call transferring, and its acquisition may raise the cost of an office phone system higher than another method.